epiphyt/embed-privacy/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/embed-privacy)

 == Changelog ==

+= 1.12.4 =
+* Fixed: Prevent deletion of non-thumbnails

 = 1.12.3 =
 * Fixed: Saving embed fields for embed providers was not successful